Russel88/DAtest/README.md

 ANCOM use the `paired` variable in a repeated measures manner

+### If data is normalized externally or represent absolute abundances

-### If you have non-relative abundances, e.g. for normalized protein abundance or absolute microbiome abundance
+E.g. normalized protein abundance, normalized metabolite abundance, or absolute microbiome abundance

     mytest <- testDA(data, predictor, relative = FALSE)

+Setting `relative=FALSE` will disable internal normalizations.
+It is therefore for externally normalized abundances or absolute abundances.

 If `relative=FALSE` the values in `data` will NOT be normalized by the sum of the samples for "ttt", "ltt", "ltt2", "wil", "per", "lrm", "llm",